 The MeToo Movement started off as a reasonable reaction to some things that unfortunately some men have done.
 Rape has been a consistent danger to women, which should concern any man who has a female relative.
 Behavior like masturbating in front of someone without their consent is also a highly inappropriate behavior and Harvey Weinstein should be shamed for it.

 Presumption of innocence went out the window.
 Society has internalized that if a man gets accused of sexual misconduct, then it must be true.
-Even the hosts of news satire shows like Stephen Colbert or Trevor Noah use the words “alleged” when talking about these allegations, but continue talking in their monologue as if they were true.
-While the skits are often funny, this type of internalization has wide implications.
+The word “alleged” gets thrown around lightly, without respect being paid to the founding notion of any just judicial system: innocent, until proven guilty.
+This type of internalization has wide implications.

 On the political scene, this can become a winning tactic.
 It is easy to get rid of an opponent simply through putting false allegations on him.
 Even if he gets off, the stain of the allegation will forever be on him.
 Malicious lawsuits became incredibly common during the period of the fall of the Roman Republic.
 It was a weapon often used to destroy an opponent’s reputation and credibility.
 Even if laws were passed to get rid of this practice, they were not very effective, and malicious accusations and lawsuits continued to hamper the functioning of normal political discourse.